ippontech/blog-usa/posts/innovative-snowflake-features-data-formats-and-types.md

 ```

 ## Views and View Types
-There are two types of views that Snowflake supports: Non-Materialized Views (simply referred to as 'views') and Materialized Views.
+There are two types of views that Snowflake supports: Non-Materialized Views (simply referred to as 'Views') and Materialized Views.

 ### Non-Materialized Views (Views)
 This view-type is the most commonly used in Snowflake.
 Since this view is the named definition of a query, its results are created by executing the query when the view is referenced.
 The results ***will not*** be stored for future use.
 As such, performance is slower than with materialized views.